The cichlid diversity of

 Lake Malawi/Nyasa/Niassa:

-identification, distribution and taxonomy
+identification, distribution

 Edited by Jos Snoeks